-The 355th Operations Group consists of five squadrons and over 300 personnel employing 83 A-10C aircraft and an AN/TPS-75 radar system.
-It provides war-fighters with forces for close air support (CAS), forward air control (FAC), combat search and rescue (CSAR).
-It also conducts all formal course directed aircraft initial qualification/requalification training.
+The 355th Operations Group consists of four squadrons and nearly 300 personnel employing 55 A-10C aircraft and an AN/TPS-75 radar system.
+It provides war-fighters with forces for close air support (CAS), forward air control (FAC), and combat search and rescue (CSAR).
+It also manages base operations and conducts all formal course directed aircraft initial qualification and requalification training.

 355th OG Mission Statement